QMCPACK/qmcpack/nexus/examples/quantum_espresso/01_diamond_scf/README.rst

 =============================================================

-In this example, we give an introduction to Nexus by using it to run a simple system (diamond) with Quantum Espresso.
+In this example, we give an introduction to Nexus by using it to run a simple system (diamond) with Quantum ESPRESSO.
 The Nexus script we will use is ``diamond_lda.py`` in the current directory.

 If you have not used Nexus before, we recommend you briefly read the